-Glossary: String Variable Is a variable that is capable of containing a value consisting of words, letters, or characters (in contrast to a numeric variable, Chapter III, which can hold only numbers).
-DIM Is the statement used to tell the computer how much memory might be needed to hold the string value of a variable. \$ Is the symbol which must be used as the last character in the name of a string variable.
-The \$ symbols tells the computer that a particular variable is a string, not a numeric. = A comparison operator that can be used with strings.
+- String Is a variable that is capable of Variable containing a value consisting of words, letters, or characters (in contrast to a numeric variable, Chapter III, which can hold only numbers). - DIM Is the statement used to tell the computer --- how much memory might be needed to hold the string value of a variable. - \$ Is the symbol which must be used as the last character in the name of a string variable.
+The \$ symbols tells the computer that a particular variable is a string, not a numeric. - A comparison operator that can be used --- with strings. - A comparison operator that can be used ---- with strings.